Chart Color Schemes

 AreaSearch analysis of employment trends sees Warrimoo performing better than 90% of local markets assessed across Australia

-Professional & technical services have limited representation at 7.8%, compared to the regional rate of 11.5%.
-The area appears to offer limited local employment opportunities, as indicated by the difference between Census working population and resident population.
-In the 12 months prior, Warrimoo's labour force decreased by 3.5% while employment declined by 3.4%, causing the unemployment rate to fall by 0.2 percentage points.
-Meanwhile, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with a corresponding rise in unemployment rate of 0.2 percentage points.
-State-level data from NSW up to 25-Nov shows employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-This compares favourably to the national unemployment rate of 4.3%.
-Job and Skills Australia's national employment forecasts from May-25 suggest that over five years, national employment is forecast to expand by 6.6% and over ten years by 13.7%.
-Applying these projections to Warrimoo's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years.
+Professional & technical services have limited presence at 7.8%, compared to the regional 11.5%.
+Local employment opportunities appear limited based on Census working population vs resident population comparison.
+Between September 2024 and September 2025, labour force decreased by 3.5% while employment fell by 3.2%, reducing unemployment by 0.2 percentage points.
+Meanwhile, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Warrimoo's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment